The Graphic: Innovations

 The Graphic was designed to compete with the Illustrated London News (established in 1842), and became its most successful rival.
 Earlier rivals such as the Illustrated Times and the Pictorial Times had either failed to compete or been merged with the ILN.
 It appealed to the same middle-class readership, but The Graphic, as its name suggests, was intended to use images in a more vivid and striking way than the rather staid ILN.
 To this end it employed some of the most important artists of the day, making an immediate splash in 1869 with Houseless and Hungry, Luke Fildes' dramatic image of the shivering London poor seeking shelter in a workhouse.

 It is much more difficult to produce and print illustrations than type.
-Improvements in process work and machinery at the end of the 1880s allowed Thomas to realize a long-cherished project, a daily illustrated paper.
+Improvements in process work and machinery at the end of the 1880s allowed Thomas to realize a project, a daily illustrated paper.

 The Daily Graphic

 On 4 January 1890, Thomas' company, H. R. Baines & Co., started publication of the first daily illustrated newspaper in England, which was called The Daily Graphic.
 (Note: This newspaper is not to be confused with its American precursor of the same name, published between 1873 and 1889, which was the first American daily illustrated newspaper.)

+Halftone production technology was not sufficiently advanced to allow the reproduction of photographs in large quantities, so simple line illustrations, re-drawn from photographic originals, were generally used in early editions of the newspaper.

+In 1898 the owners of The Daily Graphic collaborated with York & Son, a major publisher of lantern slide lectures, to produce "All about a London daily from the paper mill to the breakfast table".
+The lantern slides provide a fascinating view of how a large circulation Fleet Street newspaper was produced in the 1890s.

 In 1926 The Daily Graphic was acquired by William and Gomer Berry (later Viscount Camrose and Viscount Kemsley) of Allied Newspapers.
 It was published until 16 October 1926, when it was incorporated with the Allied Newspapers' own Daily Sketch.
 Twenty years later, the Daily Sketch was renamed the Daily Graphic for a period but the name disappeared for the second and final time when the Sketch was sold to Associated Newspapers at the end of 1952.